SeroRonin/JhinRoR2/README.md

 ### Features
 * Unique scaling iconic to Jhin's playstyle in League of Legends
-* Custom animations paired with animations from League to bridge the difference in game styles
+* Animations from League, with custom animations to bridge the difference in game styles
 * SFX based on which skin you use[^skinSFX]
 * Item Display support up to SOTV[^itemDisplay]